DuPage County Speeding Defense Attorneys

 In Illinois, each time you are convicted of a moving violation, points are added to your driving record.
 Accumulation of points can lead to serious consequences, such as heavy fines, higher insurance rates, loss of driving privileges, mandatory driver improvement courses, and community service.
 Though speeding may seem like a minor offense, each speeding conviction brings you closer to driver's license suspension and other adverse consequences.
 If you have recently been cited for speeding or any other moving violation, it is in your best interest to speak with an experienced traffic violation attorney, so you understand your options.

-For over 40 years, Mevorah Law Offices LLC has provided skilled representation to clients throughout Northern Illinois for all types of criminal charges; from minor speeding tickets to major felonies.
+For over 40 years, Mevorah & Giglio Law Offices has provided skilled representation to clients throughout Northern Illinois for all types of criminal charges; from minor speeding tickets to major felonies.
 Our award-winning lawyers are former public defenders and former prosecutors with extensive experience successfully litigating cases at all levels of the Illinois state and federal judicial system.
 We have an in-depth understanding of how the court system works and what it takes to secure positive outcomes for our clients.

 We have been recognized by our peers not only for our experience and skill but also for our aggressive advocacy on behalf of each client we serve.
 Our attorneys are honest, straightforward, accessible, and approachable.
 Our clients appreciate our down to earth approach and tireless commitment to fighting for their rights.
 We offer free consultations, extended evening and weekend hours for your convenience, and we respond quickly to all client questions and concerns.
 When you receive a speeding ticket or any other type of traffic violation, we thoroughly examine the circumstances of the citation as well as your previous record to determine the best defense strategy to minimize the negative affects the ticket will have on your future.

 Depending on the specific offense, a certain number of points are added to your driving record for each speeding conviction.
 They are as follows: